-The incremental annual savings forecast by Ontario's utilities equates to approximately 0.6% (Union) to 0.7% (Enbridge) of annual sales to customers other than electric generators over the 2016-2020 period.12 As Figure 1 shows, leading jurisdictions have already achieved savings levels (actuals for 2014) that are on the order of twice the average of what Enbridge and Union are forecasting to achieve annually over the 2016-2020 period.13 Like the Ontario utilities, utilities in these jurisdictions all have both cold winter climates and very long histories of running gas efficiency programs.
+The incremental annual savings forecast by Ontario's utilities equates to approximately 0.6% (Union) to 0.7% (Enbridge) of annual sales to customers other than electric generators over the 2016-2020 period.
+As Figure 1 shows, that level of savings is a little more than half of what of what leading jurisdictions have already achieved (i.e. in 2014).
+Like the Ontario utilities, utilities in these jurisdictions all have both cold winter climates and very long histories of running gas efficiency programs.

-12 I focus in this section on savings from and sales to customers other than electric power generators to facilitate "apples to apples" comparisons between utilities.
+&lt;sup>12 I focus in this section on savings from and sales to customers other than electric power generators to facilitate "apples to apples" comparisons between utilities.
 When one includes sales to electric power generators, Union's projected incremental annual savings as a percent of sales is only 0.5%.

-13 I focus on this five year period in their plans because we are already well into 2015, and the Board essentially required a continuation of past programs this year, so it really cannot be considered anything other than a "bridge year" to a new plan.
+&lt;sup>13 I focus on this five year period in their plans because we are already well into 2015, and the Board essentially required a continuation of past programs this year, so it really cannot be considered anything other than a "bridge year" to a new plan.